weaversa/cryptol-course/labs/Language/Basics.md

   * So we don't have to write loops within loops to process these sorts of multidimensional arrays.
-  * All the arithmetic, bitwise logical and comparison operators work element-wise over nested sequences!
+  * All the arithmetic, bitwise logical, and comparison operators work element-wise over nested sequences!

 ### Loop indices